-The District and MUD 40 have awarded a contract to construct phase three of the wastewater treatment facility which will expand capacity of the plant to 375,000 gpd.
+Construction of phase 3 of the wastewater treatment plant facility is nearing completion which will expand capacity of the plant to 375,000 gpd.
 According to the Engineer, the facility will be capable of serving 1,190 esfcs upon completion of the phase 3 expansion.